 The ones in the middle that I’m sitting in front of?
 Those are the Designer Classics and the Heritage Colours, these are the ones we use over and over.

 This one is already cut in half because I’m going to paint 4 colours on it but if you are painting one for your own testing purposes, better to at least paint the entire half of the board.
 The bigger the better.

 Take some green painters tape and tape it all around.
 To save on tape I left the 4 outside edges—I’ll cut them off anyway.

-I used to use cute little rollers to paint on the colour but they only last for maybe four times and then I have to throw them out so now I just use a paint brush.
+I used to use little rollers, but they only last for maybe four times and then I have to throw them out so now I just use a paint brush.

 Here’s the finished paint sample with the second coat still drying.
 I’ve taken the tape off (better to do it before it dries so it doesn’t start taking the paper with it!) and now I’m writing the colour names and number on the bottom of each.

-All you really need for colour confidence–right now–is my list of 40 large neutrals and 10 whites, click here to find out how you can buy your very own set.
+All you really need for colour confidence is my curated collection of best neutrals and whites, click here to find out how you can buy your very own set.